faizankhan29/UI-Screenshot-Classification-by-fine-tuning-CLIP/README.md

 - Implement data augmentation techniques to improve model generalization.
 - Explore ensemble methods or other advanced techniques to boost performance.

-## Contributing

-Contributions to improve the model's performance or extend its functionality are welcome.
-Please feel free to submit pull requests or open issues to discuss potential improvements.

-## License

-[Specify your chosen license here]

 ## Acknowledgements